Elvis Andrus Player Props: White Sox vs. Rays

 Elvis Andrus At The Plate

-- Andrus will look to extend his four-game hitting streak.
-He's batting .267 in his last games.
+- Andrus will look to extend his five-game hitting streak.
+He's batting .294 during his last games.

-- In 60.0% of his games this season (12 of 20), Andrus has picked up at least one hit, and in three of those games (15.0%) he recorded at least two.
+- In 61.9% of his games this season (13 of 21), Andrus has picked up at least one hit, and in three of those games (14.3%) he recorded more than one.

-- He has not gone deep in his 20 games this year.
+- He has not gone deep in his 21 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.